 To participate you must be a fluent music reader and play a string instrument, piano or be an intermediate level-and-above woodwind player in Grades 4 – 12.

-Time to have fun playing chamber music!
+Come join us and experience the joy of playing chamber music!
 Learn more about finding your ‘musical voice.’
 This is a collaborative music program that gives kids a great way to develop their musical skills while working with their peers.
-All students work in set chamber music groups coached by high level professional musicians, plus: chamber orchestra for strings working with Michael Davis, former concertmaster of the Louisville Symphony Orchestra; flute choir for flutes, and piano four hands for pianists.
+All students work in set chamber music groups coached by high level professional musicians, plus: chamber orchestra for strings working with Michael Davis, former concertmaster of the Louisville Symphony Orchestra; flute choir for flutes; and piano four hands for pianists.
 Enrichment classes and guest artists, like members of the Miami String Quartet and the Front Range Chamber Players, are dispersed throughout both semesters.

 Build your technical skills while gaining a greater understanding of how to play musically.
-Come join us for a great way to learn more about different styles of music, how to play in a small group, feel musically more confident and have your own voice.
+Come join us for a great way to learn more about different styles of music, how to play in a small group, feel musically confident and have your own voice.
 We’ll help you build technical skills and get a greater understanding of how to play musically.

 Don’t forget!
 We’ve established a Chamber Music Academy College Scholarship Fund.
 Enroll in the program for at least 3 consecutive years and you are eligible to apply for a $2000 scholarship for a graduating high school senior.
 This award can be used at any 4-year college in the pursuit of any declared major and will be first awarded in 2020.